 Donald Trump Never A Billionaire??
-Proof that POTUS Has Been Lying About His Net Worth For Years Exists, Biographer Says
+No Evidence of POTUS’ Billionaire Net Worth, Biographer Says

 Donald Trump’s net worth has been in question since the real estate mogul decided to run for president in 2015.
 In the past, Trump has repeatedly claimed that he is a billionaire but the exact measurement of his wealth has changed in various interviews.

 But there are many who have expressed doubt that the current president’s net worth is anywhere near the billions as he claims.
-One of the most vocal proponents of this claim is David Cay Johnston, New York Times journalist and bestselling author of The Making of Donald Trump.
+One of the most vocal proponents of this doubt is David Cay Johnston, New York Times journalist and bestselling author of The Making of Donald Trump.

 #TheresaTheAppeaser: Anger at British PM for refusal to denounce Donald Trump's executive order on immigration https://t.co/P6tzWGWWpn pic.twitter.com/FFCWUsUblh